Product and coproduct in string topology: Signs in the intersection product

+for the definition using the Thom collapse, where $r\colon U\cong TM \to M$ denotes the retraction of the tubular embedding.

-The intersection product $H_*(M)\otimes H_*(M) \to H_{*-n}(M)$ can be defined using Poincar{\'e} duality, or using the above Thom collapse map $\kappa_M$.
-(See the diagram below.)
-There is a sign difference between the two definitions, and only the definition using Poincar {\'e} duality directly yields an associative product.
+As the following proposition shows, there is a sign difference $(-1)^{n-np}$ between the two definitions, and only the definition using Poincar {\'e} duality directly yields an associative product.
 If one uses the Thom collapse map, one needs to correct the resulting product by a sign to make it associative.
-The sign comes from the fact that the following diagram only commutes up to sign: